Header Banner

-How To: Make an emperor's crumbs Austrian dessert (aka császármorzsa / kaiserschmarrn)
+How to Make an emperor's crumbs Austrian dessert (aka császármorzsa / kaiserschmarrn)

 In the mood for a tasty dessert?
 This Austrian dessert should do the trick, plus it's super easy to make!
 It's one of Central Europe's favorite sweets.
 It's Austrian-German name of kaiserschmarrn, translates to "emperor mishmash," but it's usually called simply emperor's crumbs.
 In Hungary, it's referred to as császármorzsa, or sometimes just smarni.